heycharlieabbott/reactsynth/README.md

 # Web Synthesizer

-This is a toolkit for experimental music production in the browser made using React.JS, Tone.JS, and Firebase.
+This is a toolkit for experimental music production in the browser made using React, Tone.JS, and Firebase.

 ## [Live Site](https://websynthesizer.netlify.app/)